MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/clustering-module/clusterlayeroptions-object.md

 ---
 title: "ClusterLayerOptions Object | Microsoft Docs"
-description: Describes the ClusterLayerOptions object, which contains cluster layer options, and provides the object's list of properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the ClusterLayerOptions object, which contains cluster layer options, and provides descriptions for each of its properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""